mvolkmann/blog/src/smalltalk.md

 These support:

 - finding code in many ways
-- live code editing where changes are immediately reflected in the environment (no need to recompile or restart the environment)
+- live environment where code changes are immediately reflected (no need to recompile or restart the environment)
 - debugging with ability to modify code and data, then continue or restart
 - ability to modify the classes and methods that implement the